 - Commissions for the Scottish National Jazz Orchestra, 1999 and 2001

-- Recipient of awards from the Scottish Arts Council, Arts Trust for Scotland, Scottish International Education Awards, and Cosmopolitan/American Express
+- Recipient of the Scottish International Education Awards